A Particle Algorithm for Mean-Field Variational Inference: A particle algorithm for mean-field variational inference

 If the columns of $\bX_0$ are i.i.d.~samples from a probability distribution over $\RR^m$, $N \to \infty$ and $h \to 0$, then \Cref{gd algo} becomes the Wasserstein gradient flow in \cite{Lac23}.
 Meanwhile, we note that \Cref{gd algo} is intuitive but impractical: the gradient evaluation is prohibitively expensive due to the cost of averaging over $N^{m-1}$ terms.
 For computational reasons, we propose a second version of PAVI, presented in \Cref{sgd algo} below, which involves a stochastic approximation of the gradient term.

 \Cref{gd algo} is the limiting case of \Cref{sgd algo} (PAVI) as $B \to \infty$.
 The finite batch size in PAVI ensures its computational efficiency.
-The output $\bX_T$ from \Cref{sgd algo} is associated with its empirical distribution $q_{\bX_{T}}$, which is a product distribution that approximates $q_*$, the solution to (\ref{eqn-MFVI}).
+The output $\bX_T$ from \Cref{sgd algo} is associated with $q_{\bX_{T}}$, which is a product distribution that approximates the solution $q_*$ to (\ref{eqn-MFVI}).
 In the next section, we will prove the convergence of $q_{\bX_T}$ towards $q_*$ in the $\mathcal{W}_2$ distance.
-Our theory will also provide practical guidance on choosing $B$.
-It is worth pointing out that convergence guarantees for \Cref{gd algo} can be obtained by taking the limit $B \to \infty$.